-- Roundtable 1: In Vaccines We Trust
+Roundtable 1: In Vaccines we trust

 Stepping up action to increase vaccine confidence

-- Roundtable 2: The Magic of Science
+Roundtable 2: The Magic of Science

-Boosting vaccine research, Development, and Innovation
+Boosting vaccine Research, Development, and Innovation

-Participation is upon invitation only.
+Participation was upon invitation only.

 Vaccination is the most successful public health measure of modern times.
 Thanks to widespread vaccination, smallpox has been eradicated, Europe made polio-free, and elimination of other diseases on the horizon.
 Vaccination prevents an estimated 2.5 million deaths worldwide each year and reduces disease-specific treatment costs.
 Despite its brilliant track record, several EU and neighbouring countries are currently facing unprecedented outbreaks of vaccine-preventable diseases due to insufficient vaccination coverage rates.
 Unequal access to vaccines and in some places waning of public confidence in vaccination are a cause for concern and a major challenge for public health experts.
 The WHO declared vaccine misinformation as one of the main health threats for 2019.

 - Press release - Vaccination: European Commission and World Health Organization join forces to promote the benefits of vaccines

 - Ten actions towards vaccination for all

 - Factsheet - Vaccination: an issue for Europe & the world